-- Alf Yarwood, Member of the Autodesk Developer Network
+- Written by a member of the Autodesk Developer Network

 First year undergraduate engineering, construction and architecture students, all using CAD.
 Students taking vocational courses in engineering drawing and design (mechanical engineering and manufacturing).
 Professional engineers learning AutoCAD for the first time, or any user wishing to update their knowledge from earlier versions of AutoCAD

 - No. of pages: